Jyothi-Vummadi/2584-Fibonacci-2048/README.md

 # 2584 : Fibonacci-2048
-The game resembles a classic 2048 game but with a fibonacci twist, meaning fibonacci numbers are combined until 2584 is reached upon which the game is terminated
+The game resembles a classic 2048 game but with a fibonacci twist, meaning fibonacci numbers are combined until 2584 is reached; upon which the game is terminated.

 # Team Members
 ~ Supritha.M (Team Lead) : 20WH1A0421<br />